 Part IV: Learning Disabilities and the Educational Process provides information about how learning disabilities are accommodated within the schools.
-It describes early intervention strategies, explains how the special education process works, and details the legal supports for students with learning disabilities.
-Specialized teaching techniques and alternative educational options, such as tutoring and home schooling, that are used to help learning-disabled students succeed are described, and it also offers guidelines for successfully negotiating the transitions to high school and to college.
+It describes early intervention strategies, explains how the special education process works, and details the legal support for students with learning disabilities.
+Specialized teaching techniques and alternative educational options, such as tutoring and homeschooling, that are used to help learning-disabled students succeed are described, and it also offers guidelines for successfully negotiating the transitions to high school and to college.

-Part V: Living with Learning Disabilities discusses how learning disabilities impact daily life.
-It includes tips for coping with a learning disability and for parenting a child with a learning disability.
-The impact of learning disabilities on self-esteem and social skills are discussed, and it offers suggestions to help those with learning disabilities deal with daily tasks, including meal preparation, money management, travel and transportation, and learning to drive.
+Part V: Living with Learning Disabilities discusses how learning dis- abilities impact daily life.
+It includes tips for coping with a learning dis- ability and for parenting a child with a learning disability.
+The impact of learning disabilities on self-esteem and life skills is discussed, and it offers suggestions to help those with learning disabilities deal with daily tasks, including meal preparation, money management, travel and transportation, and learning to drive.
 It also provides detailed guidelines for handling the employment issues faced by those with learning disabilities.

 Part VI: Additional Help and Information includes a glossary of terms related to learning disabilities, a list of sources of college funding for students with disabilities, and a directory of resources for further help and support.

 Standard Features in the Health Reference Series

 - Library Binding, 6 x 9

 - Volumes published after June 2015 include access to Health Reference Series Online.